netgroup-polito/fog-over-dtn/README.md

 # Fog Over DTN
-This repository contains the code implementation and tests of the MQTT-DTN Gateway architecture designed for my Master's degree thesis.
+This repository contains the code implementation and tests of an MQTT/DTN Gateway architecture enabling a telemetry system to propagate data over challenged networks.
-The title of the thesis is *"Deploying Fog Computing Applications in Unstructured and Unreliable Edge Networks"*.

 # Abstract
 Fog computing is an emerging paradigm that extends Cloud computing distributing resources and services of computing, storage, control and networking anywhere along the continuum from Cloud to Things.